 Being transparent with company financials is a great way to put individual behavior into a larger context, again defusing personal criticism.
 When employees know how their performance affects the balance sheet, we can point to metrics to ask them to step up their game.
 Thus, they’ll know that we have an objective means of measuring better work outcomes so that their extra effort will be recognized.

 The most important tool is that of restraint.
-We should listen more than talk.
+Managers should listen more than talk.
 After all, the employee is the subject of the sit-down.
-We’ll outline facts and pose questions.
-Then, it is our obligation to listen to the response and make certain that our employees know they have been heard and understood.
-There is a reason that “saving face” is important to diplomacy.
-It takes the sting out of having to admit being wrong.
+Outline facts and pose questions.
+Then, listen to the response and make certain that employees know they have been heard and understood.

 Effective listening techniques include requests for clarification and summarizing the other party’s points to ensure mutual understanding.
 These things can be done just as well via video chat as in person.
 Telephone talks may lose the nuance that facial expression and body language contribute, so active listening and follow-up are even more important.